 Recently, Mailman’s grant funding for the Initiative for Maximizing Student Development (IMSD), which aims to increase the number of doctoral students from underrepresented groups in the biomedical and behavioral sciences, was renewed.
 ODCI sat down with Professor Ana Abraido-Lanza, who directs the program along with Professor DuBois Bowman, to learn more about how IMSD supports a diverse public health workforce.

 Coach Dave Crenshaw is a youth sports coach and community organizer in Washington Heights.
-ODCI sat down with him to learn more about his work, discuss sports as an avenue to individual opportunity and community improvement, and identify how Mailman student can contribute to their Washington Heights community.
+ODCI sat down with him to learn about his work, discuss sports as an avenue to individual opportunity and community improvement, and identify how Mailman student can contribute to their communities.

 Early on during their first year as MPH students, Angela Han and Chelsea Wynn built great partnerships with Coach Dave Crenshaw and other community organizers in our local Washing Heights neighborhood.
 ODCI sat down with them individually to learn more about their work with the Dreamers, and their program "Heights Teach In - Uptown Unites for Justice."